elumixor/garden-makeover/README.md

 ##  Tutorial Flow

-1. **Intro screen**: Animated arrow points to “Strawberry” in the Plants tab + bubble: *“Plant strawberries to earn coins!”*
+1. **Intro screen**: Animated arrow points to **Plants tab** (bottom menu), then to “Strawberry” in the Plants tab + bubble: *“Plant strawberries to earn coins!”*
-2. After planting a strawberry:
+2. After selecting strawberry:
    - Arrow shifts to the yard grid.
    - Bubble: *“Tap here to plant.”*
 3. Strawberry harvest triggers:
    - Bubble: *“Nice!
 You earned coins.”*
 4. Then:
+   - Arrow to **Plants tab** → select Corn.
+   - Bubble: *“Plant corn for your chickens!”*
+5. Next:
+   - Arrow to yard grid → plant corn.
+6. On corn harvest:
+   - Bubble: *“Collect your corn!”*
+7. Then:
-  - Arrow to Building tab → select Fence.
+   - Arrow to **Buildings tab** → select Fence.
    - Bubble: *“Build a fence to raise chickens.”*
-5. Next:
+8. Next:
-  - Arrow to Animals tab → Chicken (enabled inside fence).
+   - Arrow to **Animals tab** → select Chicken.
    - Bubble: *“Place a chicken inside the fence.”*
+9. On chicken placement:
+   - Arrow to fence area → place chickens.
-6. On chicken egg production:
+10. On egg production:
+    - Arrow to skip button → skip days.
+11. On egg icon:
-  - Floating egg icon appears → bubble: *“Tap to collect eggs!”*
+    - Bubble: *“Tap to collect eggs!”*
+12. Resource management tip:
+    - Bubble: *“Chickens eat corn daily.
+Keep planting to sustain them!”*
+13. End of tutorial:
+    - Bubble: *“Good luck!
+You're ready to play.”*

 ##  End Condition